 After Setup: What to Verify

 If your Cloudways server IP changes (for example, after a server resize or migration), update the A record in Cloudflare’s DNS settings rather than at your registrar.
 Since Cloudflare is now your DNS authority, changes go there.
+Update the IP in the Cloudflare DNS tab and wait for the change to propagate through Cloudflare’s network before decommissioning the old server.

 Troubleshooting Common Issues